MediaArea/MediaConch/CheckerArchitecture.md

 ## Stream/Essence decoder

+(Not part of the original PreForma tender but can potentially be added upon request after in context of professional services)

 ### Preforma MediaInfo

 - PCM (including D-10 Audio, AES3)

 ### Plugin integration proof of concept: FFmpeg
 FFmpeg decoder (GPLv2+ license, compatible with GPLv3+ but not with MPL2+)

+For instance the integration of FFmpeg can provide integration of very comprehensive decoding and demultiplexing support beyond what can be easily provided with MediaInfo's demuxing libraries.
+FFmpeg's libavfilter library also provides access to waveform monitoring, vectorscope, audio meters, and other essential audiovisual inspection tools.

+- Video Waveform Monitor
+- Vectorscope
+- Ability to inspect luminance and chroma planes separately
+- Audio Meters

+We anticipate that the implementation of FFmpeg plugin support will substantially simplify the development of other plugins for broader codec and format support so that an entire decoder or demuxer does not need to be written from scratch in order to extend support.

 ### Plugin integration proof of concept: OpenJPEG
 OpenJPEG decoder (BSD license, compatible with GPLv3+/MPL2+)